 This enormous accessible instrument can accommodate up to four players and is ideal for bringing people together for impromptu performances.

-Great fun to play with huge resilient notes made from hardwood (padauk) which gives a natural mellow, low tone, tuned to the pentatonic scale in C major A2-D5.
+Great fun to play with substantial resilient notes made from hardwood (padauk) which gives a natural mellow, low tone, tuned to the pentatonic scale in C major A2-D5.
 Because it's so large, it's loud!